Practical case studies of successful ways to reduce noise levels in the workplace.

 Air gun noise reduction practical examples

-These are a couple of examples of measures taken to deal with air gun noise which I have come across in my noise assessments.
+These are some examples of actual measures taken to deal with air gun noise which I have come across in my noise assessments.

-Case study 1: Replacing the air gun with low noise ones
+Example case: Replacing the air guns with low noise alternatives

-On a noise assessment in summer 2025, a CNC site I measured had air guns generating noise levels of anything between 102 and 112 dB(A) causing operator daily average noise levels to be into the 90 dB(A), over the limits.
-The air guns are used for bursts at the end of each cycle, but they were so loud that even these short bursts were enough to cause a noise problem.
+A CNC site had air guns with noise levels between 102 and 112 dB(A) causing daily average noise levels to be into the 90 dB(A).
+The air guns are used for bursts at the end of each cycle but they were so loud that even these short bursts were enough to cause a noise risk.

 There are also financial benefits to the employer.
-In this case they spent about £2,000 replacing all the air guns, quite a significant cost, but as well as taking away a significant noise risk to staff the other impact was to remove all the operators from the requirement for mandatory hearing testing.
+In this case they spent about £2,000 replacing all the air guns, quite a significant cost, but as well as taking away a significant noise risk, the other impact was to remove all requirements for mandatory hearing testing.
 This will be a saving of over £2,000 not just once, but repeatedly, for years to come.
-The air guns therefore pay for themselves in the first year and then the company is continually quids-in every year from then on from this alone.
+The air guns pay for themselves in the first year and then the company is continually saving money every year from then on.

 As well as the cost saving on health surveillance, as daily hearing protection is not needed there is another financial benefit there.
 A basic foam ear plug costs around 14p a day but with around 220 working days a year that equates to about £31 per year per person.
 For a 20 person workshop that saving is more around £600 a year, on top of the saving in hearing test costs.